Paakofi72/miniproject1/README.md

 1. Repository is a place where all changes made to your files in a project is stored over time.
 It is a place where data and code is stored for projects.

+2. Clone is a git command line which is used to clone or copy an existing repository.
+To use clone, you type $ git clone <url of the repository you cloned> + the place you want to clone it